tick-github/tick-documentation/docs/proof/2-c4-model.md

 To visualize these core components, I made use of the C4 model.
 The C4 model was created as a way to help software development teams describe and communicate software architecture.
 I decided the visualize the second layer, the container layer.

+*Edit September 19 2022:* The Accounts API is most likely redundant, see [here](#feedback).

 ![C4 Model](images/2-c4-model-page2.png)
 *A screenshot of the container layer of* Tick!. *This shot was taken on September 19 2022.*

+## Feedback

+After reevaluating the C4 model, the Accounts API is most likely redundant.
+As a company, we do not want so store unnecessary user data, to comply with the European Union's GDPR rulings.
+The unique identifier tied to your Google Account can be used as a primary key in many of the internal datastores.
+We do not need to store names or email addresses.

 ## References
 [The C4 model for visualising software architecture.](https://web.archive.org/web/20220906050057/https://c4model.com/) (Archived - September 6 2022)